Lytol/Mongo.jl/README.md

     println(count(collection, {"name"=>"Mokie"}))
     println(count(collection, {"_id"=>oid}))

-    # Print all the documents
+    # Print all the documents with a name of Mokie
     for doc in find(collection, {"name"=>"Mokie"})
         println(doc)
     end